 Higher Education Opportunity Program (HEOP) Grants

-Limited to full-time undergraduate on-ground students
+This program is limited to full-time undergraduate on-ground students.

 Application Procedure.
 Application for this New York state-sponsored program is through the Utica College Office of Admissions at the time of admission.